Bojarlukasz/IoT_NodeMCU_ESP8266/README.md

 # IoT_NodeMCU_ESP8266
+This repository contains source code necessary to launch an Node.js server and NodeMcu.

 ## Node.js
 This is a design environment based on Google's V8 JavaScript engine.
 In this environment, we create a web server, server scripts and any auxiliary functions of web applications.